 Calm, Loyal, Loving, Intelligent and Affectionate

-These doggies are known to be extremely sophisticated by nature, highly prized for their fantastic noses out in the field!
-The are fairly rare in the UK but are popular around Europe, including the Czech Republic and Slovakia!
+These dogs are known to be extremely sophisticated by nature and highly prized for their fantastic noses out in the field!
+They are fairly rare in the UK but are popular around Europe, including the Czech Republic and Slovakia!

 They are slowly rising up the lines in the UK, due to their affectionate and loving ways as well as their hunting skills as well!
 They are also extremely trustworthy and make really lovely pets.